Did you know that a lobster's meat goes bad only a few hours after its death? This prompted…

 In this article, we will focus on the estimated cost of both commercial and backyard aquaponics systems based on the collective results of different studies.

 What is a Commercial Aquaponics System?

 Commercial aquaponics is an agricultural sector that aims to produce local organic food on a larger scale.
 To ensure that both plants and fish are protected from environmental conditions and pests, commercial growers often use greenhouses that leverage eco-friendly and sustainable methods such as solar power to maximize both efficiency and profit.

 In an international research study on commercial aquaponics production and profitability conducted by John Hopkins University, found that most commercial aquaponic farms use greenhouses with an average size of 1,307 sq.
 Ft. and most of the growers are using two or more types of aquaponic systems.
-These requirements, along with production costs, explains why commercial aquaponics systems need a higher capital compared to backyard gardening.
+These requirements, along with production costs, explain why commercial aquaponics systems need a higher capital compared to traditional gardening methods like Hugelkultur.

 The estimated cost of a commercial aquaponics system

 Murray Hallam, the author of Aquaponic Gardening: Book of Plans, stated in an interview that a commercial aquaponic farm that earns $500 to $1000 a week would probably need initial investment capital of $20,000.
 However, Hallam clarifies that this amount still greatly depends on the location in which you are planning to build your aquaponics system.
 Hallam gave an example by comparing two geographical locations.
 He said that the building cost might be higher in one of the Northern States of the USA because they have cold winters, and their unit would require a heater, unlike in Queensland, Australia that has a pleasant climate the whole year.